A Message from the Creator

 Then my world turned upside down.
 A very dear loved one became addicted to drugs, and I couldn’t find clarity of mind to think, to write papers, or to pray.
 I embarked on a desperate journey to save my loved one.
 In order to do that I had to learn more.
 So I studied alcohol and drug counseling while simultaneously studying theology.
 I read the Alcoholic’s Anonymous Big Book while reading St.Augustine’s Confessions, and I read about Jesus’ love for “the least of these” while spending time with “the least of them” trying to understand, to love, and to rescue.

 At some point everything became crystal clear.
 I realized that holiness wasn’t about studying or about being perfect.
 It was about living my faith in the real mess of my life.
 I came to understand Jesus in a much deeper and more relatable way.
-He was a friend of those whom society discarded — like my family and my loved one, and all those caught in the grips of the addiction and overdose epidemic who were feeling alone and ashamed.
+He was a friend of those whom society labeled as sinners and discarded — like my family and my loved one, and all those caught in the grips of the addiction and overdose epidemic who were feeling alone and ashamed.
 Jesus advocated for those whom society judged.
 He taught mercy, compassion, and service.
 I had much to learn, and it wasn’t what I originally envisioned.
 My critical (mind) thinking and ritualistic actions evolved into intuitive (heart) knowledge and transformative action, and We Thirst™ was my first project.
 I’ll never forget the first time I presented it — there was no doubt in my mind that it would be presented many times thereafter.

 We Thirst™ is not successful because of me or my message.
 It is successful because it is deeply human and authentically Christian.
 The program quenches the thirsty soul because it is real.
 It has been presented to men and women, both young and old, rich and poor, and I have never seen anyone leave less than renewed, filled with hope, and ready to transform the world.
 And for that there is yet another program — www.apeopleafire.org!